THAT GUY: Seminar Edition

 RESPECT LOCAL RULES

 Do you have any tips for avoiding being "that guy" at a seminar?
+Did I miss any seminar-edition THAT GUYs you've run across?
 I'd love to know!